-The animal kingdom is a complex system where one heavily effected part, can cause a ripple effect, rendering entire habitats uninhabitable.
+The animal kingdom is a complex system where one heavily affected part, can cause a ripple effect, rendering entire habitats uninhabitable.
 When you overfish a certain species of fish, their prey thrives and overpopulates.
 At the top of the oceanic food chain is the shark, a heavily overfished marine animal.
-When the shark population is effected it affects the entire ecosystem.
+When the shark population is affected it affects the entire ecosystem.
 If you catch most of the sharks in a particular stretch of ocean.
 Without the sharks, the tuna thrive and overpopulate which causes them to eat all the mackerel and other prey fish.
 This chain effect happens all the way down to algae that grow on the surface of the water.
 Miles and miles of algae topped water doesn’t allow sunlight to the bottom, making it incredibly hard for the ecosystem to jumpstart itself.

 Dead coral reefs are not just a result of overfishing, but also of climate change.
 Over half of the great barrier reef is dead, endangering thousands of species on fish, crustation, and other marine species.
 Coral reefs provide everything to marine life from food, to shelter, to protection.
 Not only to the fish though.
 Coral reefs act as a buffer for large waves and storms in the sea so that the land part we live on isn’t as heavily affected.
 They buffer shorelines from waves, storms, and floods, helping to prevent loss of life, property damage, and erosion.

-Threat to human food systems
+Threat to Indigenous food systems

 Fish makes up 20% of the world’s protein consumption.
 Many countries, particularly third world countries heavily rely on fish as their main source of nutrition.
 Overfishing greatly jeopardizes that.